microsoft/pxt/docs/targets/simulator.md

 If your simulator references images or external resources then it might not work when offline.
 You can fix this by configuring the service worker for the simulator that PXT creates.
-Inside of your target's `sim/public folder`, add a file named `workerConfig.js` with the following contents:
+Inside of your target's `sim/public` folder, add a file named `workerConfig.js` with the following contents:

 ```javascript